NamesMT/monorelease/README.md

   - If `-r` is supplied, the version will be set to the specified version.
   - By default, the CLI will prompt you to select the version bump type.

-E.g.: for fast shortcut usage, you can create a `monorelease` script at your monorepo root for `npx -y monorelease@latest --release --bump --push --pkg=`, you can then `npm run monorelease --publish` or `npm run monorelease <pkg-name> --publish` to release/publish a package in your monorepo.
+E.g.: for fast shortcut usage, you can create a `repo-release` script at your monorepo root for `npx -y repo-release@latest --release --bump --push --pkg=`, you can then `npm run repo-release --publish` or `npm run repo-release <pkg-name> --publish` to release/publish a package in your monorepo.

 ## License